tari-project/rfcs/src/RFC-0190_Mempool.md

 - It **MUST** ensure that incoming transactions don't have a processing time-lock or has a time-lock that has expired.
 - It **MUST** ensure that all time-locks of the UTXOs that will be spent by the transaction have expired.
 - Transactions that have been used to construct new blocks **MUST** be removed from the Unconfirmed Pool and added to the Reorg Pool.
+Transactions that conflict with a published block (double-spending inputs already spent by the block, or producing outputs already produced by the block) **MUST** be removed from the Unconfirmed Pool and discarded.

 ### Reorg Pool